-- Any areas where work is proposed beyond the disturbed soils of the ROW, any staging areas, access roads, equipment parking areas, or other areas affected by construction activities, should be subject to a Stage 2 archaeological assessment. - The office of the Regulatory and Operations Group, Ministry of Culture (MCL), should be notified activities. - The MCL and the Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the Ministry of Consumer and Commercial Relations should be notified immediately in the event that human remains are encountered during construction
+- Any areas where work is proposed beyond the disturbed soils of the ROW, any staging areas, access roads, equipment parking areas, or other areas affected by construction activities, should be subject to a Stage 2 archaeological assessment. - The office of the Regulatory and Operations Group, Ministry of Culture (MCL), should be notified immediately in the event that deeply buried archaeological remains are encountered during construction activities. - The MCL and the Registrar or Deputy Registrar of the Cemeteries Regulation Unit of the Ministry of Consumer and Commercial Relations should be notified immediately in the event that human remains are encountered during construction